woodcrafty/reck/README.rst

 ``record`` is a Python module for creating lightweight custom record classes.

-Records are similar to ``collections.namedtuple`` except that a record class has mutable (i.e. writable) fields and are not limited to 255 fields.
-Also, ``record`` instances are based on slots and do not have per-instance dictionaries, so they are lightweight, requiring slightly less memory than a ``namedtuple``.
+A records class is similar to a ``collections.namedtuple`` except that it has mutable (i.e. writable) fields and is are not limited to 255 fields.
+Records are based on slots (they do not have a per-instance dictionary), so are lightweight, requiring slightly less memory than a ``namedtuple`` and much less than a ``dict``.

 Like namedtuples, ``record`` classes have fields accessible by attribute lookup as well as being indexable and iterable.